COVID-19 pandemic in New York City: Social disparities

 In April 2020, during the initial and severe stage of the pandemic, Black and Hispanic communities had a mortality rate of 264 and 269 deaths per 100,000 people, compared to 124 for white people.
 There were geographic disparities as well: prior to the pandemic, the Upper East Side of Manhattan had 27 times more primary care providers than Elmhurst and Corona, or eight times the city average.
 The same Queens communities had a COVID-19 infection rate four times that of Manhattan' East Side and a death rate six times higher.
 Multiple reports showed that minority communities in New York City were severely affected by COVID-19, partially due to higher population density in minority-dominated neighborhoods and a higher rate of comorbidities.

 A 2020 study found that COVID-19 testing in New York City was more egalitarian than income distribution.
 However, the same study found significant disparity in test results across income levels.
 Comparing the poorest ZIP codes to the wealthiest revealed a 38 to 65 percent difference in negative tests.

 Early data showed demographic disparities in vaccine distribution.
 As of January 31, 2021, 48% of people receiving vaccine doses were reported as white, compared with 11%, 15%, and 15% of Black, Asian, and Latinx individuals respectively, though 40% of vaccine recipients at the time had not had demographic data collected.
 Vaccine hesitancy has been an issue, especially in low-income neighborhoods.
 Many Black New Yorkers cited fear and suspicion of the government entities advocating vaccination.
 Vaccination rates improved significantly with city and state mandates.

 New York City's large population of undocumented workers were excluded from federal economic relief.
 In 2021, lobbied by a coalition of community-based organizations, the New York State Legislature allocated $2.1 billion for distribution to excluded workers.
 Critics stated that this fund might also contain obstacles or inequities that would further exclude workers.
 Despite this, aid was rapidly distributed to those who were eligible and applied.
 Applications to the fund were closed on October 8, 2021.
 Lawmakers and organizers stated that the fund's rapid depletion could leave tens of thousands of eligible applicants without relief.

 Deaths

+As of October 16, 2025, the NYC DoH records the following for NYC Residents: